Menthol

-Menthol is an organic compound, more specifically a monoterpenoid, made synthetically or obtained from the oils of corn mint, peppermint, or other mints.
-It is a waxy, clear or white crystalline substance, which is solid at room temperature and melts slightly above.
+Menthol is an organic compound, specifically a monoterpenoid, that occurs naturally in the oils of several plants in the mint family, such as corn mint and peppermint.
+It is a white or clear waxy crystalline substance that is solid at room temperature and melts slightly above.
 The main form of menthol occurring in nature is (−)-menthol, which is assigned the (1R,2S,5R) configuration.

+For many people, menthol produces a cooling sensation when inhaled, eaten, or applied to the skin, and mint plants have been used for centuries for topical pain relief and as a food flavoring.
 Menthol has local anesthetic and counterirritant qualities, and it is widely used to relieve minor throat irritation.

-Menthol also acts as a weak κ-opioid receptor agonist.
+Menthol has been demonstrated to cause a subjective nasal decongestant effect without any objective decongestant action, and administration of menthol via a nasal inhaler in humans has also been shown to cause nasal decongestion.

 Structure

 Natural menthol exists as one pure stereoisomer, nearly always the (1R,2S,5R) form (bottom left corner of the diagram below).
 The eight possible stereoisomers are:

 In the natural compound, the isopropyl group is in the trans orientation to both the methyl and hydroxyl groups.
 Thus, it can be drawn in any of the ways shown:

 The (+)- and (−)-enantiomers of menthol are the most stable among these based on their cyclohexane conformations.
 With the ring itself in a chair conformation, all three bulky groups can orient in equatorial positions.

 The two crystal forms for racemic menthol have melting points of 28 °C and 38 °C. Pure (−)-menthol has four crystal forms, of which the most stable is the α form, the familiar broad needles.